 According to the American Veterinary Medical Association, over 43 million households in the U.S. include at least one dog.
-Imagine how many dog owners there are worldwide?
-There are also more than 340 recognized dog breeds in the world, but which are the most popular dog breeds?
+There are also more than 340 recognized dog breeds worldwide, but which are the most popular dog breeds?

 30 Most Popular Dog Breeds That Are Famous All Over the World

 They are also great swimmers.
-Golden Retrievers are shedders, so they need to be brushed a few times a week.
+Golden Retrievers are shedders, so they must be brushed a few times a week.

 2. Labrador Retriever

 The Lab is one of the best, if not the best, all-around dogs.
 Unsurprisingly, they are the most popular dog breeds in the world.